 The information we automatically collect or store is used by us only for improving the content of our site services and to help us understand how people are using our services so that we may continually improve the performance, suitability and usefulness of our sites to you, our customers and potential customers.

-If, during your visit, you participate in a survey, send an e-mail, or perform some other transaction (see Section C) on-line, the following additional information will be collected:
+If you participate in a survey, send an e-mail, or perform some other transaction (see Section C), the following additional information will be collected:

 We will use your e-mail to respond appropriately.
-This may be to respond to you or to address issues you may identify, to further improve our site.
-As an added service to you, we will also use this information to pre-populate on-line order forms to save you time in the ordering and re-ordering process.
+This may be to respond to you, to address issues you may identify, or to further improve our site.
+As an added service to you, we will also use this information to pre-populate order forms to save you time in the ordering and re-ordering process.

 Please note that there are instances where we share your volunteered information with third parties.

 4IMPRINT, like many retailers, employs other companies and individuals to perform specific functions on our behalf.
 Examples include fulfilling orders, delivery of packages, mail and e-mail, address hygiene, credit card processing services, research that improves the quality of services or offers provided to you, or performing a credit check if requested as part of your order.
 These providers have access to the information that they require to perform their functions but are strictly forbidden from using it for any other purposes.
 You may, however, “opt-out” of this use of your volunteered information at any time, but doing so may impair our ability to provide you with proper service and to process your orders (see Section K).

 We may disclose your name and mailing address to carefully screened and selected third parties for marketing purposes.
 These third parties include Seton (a division of Brady Corp Ltd).
 However, we never share your e-mail address, phone number, credit card or financial information for these purposes.

 You may always choose whether to provide personal information to us on-line.